unosquare/best-practices/React/Readme.md

 # ESLint

-[ESLint](https://eslint.org/) is a tool to lint Javascript code, and using special rules it can lint React projects.
+[ESLint](https://eslint.org/) is a tool to lint Javascript code and using special rules it can lint React projects.

 ## How to use it :ok_hand: